ansys/magnet-segmentation-toolkit/README.rst

 The Magnet Segmentation ToolkitBackend is a Python wrapper for automating the segmentation and skew of interior permanent magnet (IPM) and surface permanent magnet (SPM) motors using Ansys Electronics Desktop (AEDT).
 You can launch this toolkit from the AEDT UI or launch it directly from a Python console.
+This toolkit can also be launched as desktop application based on `Pyside6 <https://doc.qt.io/qtforpython-6/quickstart.html>`_.

 Requirements
 ~~~~~~~~~~~~